- Academic Affairs

 - University Counsel

 The Sustainable Event

-At a UM Go Green-sponsored sustainability workshop this fall, Nancy Gordon, senior director of University Events, and Holly Bowman, events coordinator, provided some useful tips for making your event environmentally friendly.
+At a UM Go Green-sponsored sustainability workshop, Nancy Gordon, senior director of University Events, and Holly Bowman, events coordinator, provided useful tips for making your event environmentally friendly.
 Here’s the lowdown:

 - When print materials are used, specify that your printer uses 100 percent post-consumer recycled paper and soy ink.